apertureless/wipfred/README.md

 You can either type in `wip` and press <kbd>Enter</kbd> to see a list of available commands and select from one of them.
 Or you can use the command directly.
 However if you enter for exampel `wip done` you will be inside the `done` workflow.
 You have to press <kbd>ESC</kbd> to get out of it.

-Right now directly creating or modifing todos is not possible.
+Right now directly creating or modifing todos with only one command is not possible.
 For example:

 ```
 wip todo need to add this feature soon #wipfred